ameen-mcmxc/lw4o6-automation/README.md

 ## Running Snabb

-For Snabb ro work, run the commands below on lwAFTR:
+For Snabb to work, run the commands below on lwAFTR:

 ``
 isolcpu=2,3